still-js/stilljs-site/docs/get-start.md

 	template = `
         <div>
             <div (renderIf)="self.isAdminPermisison">
-				Hello, this part of the content wond be rendere since
-				<br/>the flag on (renderIf) is false, even if you click
-				<br/>in the Render button which turns flag to true
+				Hello, this part of the content wont be rendered since the flag on (renderIf) is false, even if you click in the second button which turns flag to true
 			</div>

             <p (showIf)="self.shouldShowContent">
-            If you click the button bellow this content will be hidden
+            If you click the button bellow this content will be unhide
-			<br>in case flag is true, and hide if false
+			<br>in case flag is true, and hidden if false
             </p>
             <button (click)="hideOrUnhide()">@addLabel content</button>
             <button (click)="renderContent()">@adminLabel Admin</button>